+- changes in level

+- utility boxes and flues

-- recycling and waste storage, and - car parking.
+- · recycling and waste storage, and

+- car parking.

-Development proposals which affect, or add to, the public realm should create a welldefined, easily navigable and accessible network of streets and spaces and ensure that convenient access is provided for all users whilst prioritising the needs of pedestrians, cyclists, public transport users, and people with a range of disabilities, and emergency and service vehicles.
+Development proposals which affect, or add to, the public realm should create a well-defined, easily navigable and accessible network of streets and spaces and ensure that convenient access is provided for all users whilst prioritising the needs of pedestrians, cyclists, public transport users, and people with a range of disabilities, and emergency and service vehicles.